pygame/pygame/docs/reST/ref/freetype.rst

 | :sl:`Enhanced Pygame module for loading and rendering computer fonts`

---- Note that some features may change before a formal release

 The :mod:`pygame.freetype` module allows for the rendering of all font file formats supported by FreeType, namely ``TTF``, Type1, ``CFF``, OpenType, ``SFNT``, ``PCF``, ``FNT``, ``BDF``, ``PFR`` and Type42 fonts.
 It can render any UTF-32 character in a